 - Salt and pepper to taste

 - Bring a large pot of water to a boil.
-Cook the pasta according to package directions until al dente.
+Cook the pasta according to package directions until al dente, seasoning generously with salt.

 - Cover and refrigerate until ready to serve.